 The most important thing is to get the most useful information across first.
 For example, if your education history is not specifically related to the job, put it toward the end of your resume, behind the information that is related to the job.

-Check out the resume templates on our Sample resumes and cover letters page for examples of how you might want to order the information on your resume.
+Check out the resume templates on our Sample resumes page. for examples of how you might want to order the information on your resume.

 You need to tailor your resume to every job application so that it responds to the specific requirements of the job you're applying for.